lav30/Movies/README.md

 # Movies
-Data Extraction from the Movies Dataset
+Exploratory Data Analysis of the Movies Dataset.